You'll Never See These Disney Movie Scenes the Same Way Again

 "The Rescuers" Naked Lady?"The Rescuers" is one of Disney's rare big hits from the '70s, and it starred Bob Newhart and Phyllis Diller, for goodness sakes.
 It's hardly a controversial film.

 However, this is one instance where the detail-obsessed people scored a real blow for purity or whatever they are after.
 It's difficult to see except in high definition, but there apparently was a scene with a naked lady in the background.
 Once you know where to look, it's inescapable.
 Only after home video allowed viewers to scroll through frame-by-frame did anyone find it.
 They told Disney, Disney reviewed it - and the company would up recalling 3.4 million VHS copies and replacing them.
-Apparently, the picture got into the film somehow, Disney found confirmed that it was put there for some unexplained reason, and that was that.
-Obviously, it didn't get there by accident.
-Some copies survived and became collector's items, of course, that's how these things go.
+Apparently, the picture got into the film somehow intentionally, Disney confirmed that it was put there, removed it from all copies it could fix, and that was that.
+Obviously, something like that doesn't get there by accident - twice.

-It appears the animators inserted a Playboy Playmate or something like that as an in-joke, not knowing that people would be examining this at home only a few years later.
+It appears the animators inserted an unidentified Playboy Playmate or something like that as an in-joke, not knowing (or perhaps not caring, or even happy) that people would be examining this at home frame-by-frame only a few years later and discover their little tease.
 You can only see her if you freeze-frame the film, which only became common a few years after the film's 1977 release when VCR's became something ordinary people could buy.
-In other words, it was there all along in the theaters - but not a single person complained after watching this successful film.
-And you bet someone would have complained if it was visible.
+In other words, it was there all along in the theaters - but not a single person complained after watching this very successful film.
+Millions of people!
+And you bet someone would have complained if it was at all visible.

 That little joke cost the company millions of dollars.
 So, these easter eggs are serious business.
 The offending area is clearly visible below.